 Do You Want a Purebred or Mixed-Breed Dog?

 For many, the answer to this question is obvious because subconsciously they are only thinking about purebred dogs.

 It is ironic that many future dog owners seek out a purebred without any idea of what breed they might want.
 They never consider a mixed.
-Before you leap into a selection between the 150 or so currently listed and officially recognized breeds, you need to understand the differences and pros and cons of a “canine blue-blood” versus what is often referred to as a mixed breed.
+Before you leap into a selection of the officially recognized breeds, you need to understand the differences of a purebred versus a mixed breed.

 There are differences between purebred and mixed breed dogs, but they are mostly in what the buyer wants or perceives

 If you are seeking a dog and need it for a specific purpose, you may be better off choosing a purebred that has been selectively bred with those traits in mind.

 Based on your own physical makeup or problems: